jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 - - -

 Making the most of our last day we packed our day bags and once again headed to Cradle Mountain.
 Today’s plan was to tackle Hansons Peak.
+Learning from the past two days we came prepared!
+Gloves, beanies, layers of clothes, comfy socks, we were ready for a good day of hiking.

 We took the shuttle bus to Dove Lake and started hiking from there.
-Learning from the last two days we came prepared!
-Gloves, beanies, layers, comfy socks, we were ready for a good day of hiking.

 ![](/images/71D97400-323F-4CD9-93FE-C4A483CE981F.jpeg)

-Although the clouds were still over Cradle Mountain, the view from Hansons Peak was amazing: Not only looking towards Cradle Mountain but also back towards Mt Emmett.
+Although the clouds were still over Cradle Mountain, the view from Hansons Peak was amazing; Not only looking towards Cradle Mountain but also back towards Mt Emmett.

 ![](/images/91EDD771-8A81-4A8E-AB33-849D0E9B559B.jpeg)